ed2c/docker_1cho/README.md

 If you encounter any issues, ensure that Docker is running correctly on your system.
 Check the Docker logs for any error messages that may indicate what went wrong during the execution.

+# Codespaces
+## GitHub Codespaces
+This repository supports GitHub Codespaces, which allows you to create a cloud-based development environment directly from the repository.
+To create a Codespace, follow these steps:

+- Click on the "Code" button in the repository.
+- Select "Create codespace on main" from the dropdown menu.

+This will launch a Visual Studio Code instance hosted on GitHub, with the `eencijfer` module pre-installed.
+You can access the terminal within the Codespace and install any additional dependencies or run commands as needed.
+To upload "Decodering" files, right-click within the Codespace and select "Upload Files."

+Please note that you should not upload "1cho" data files containing sensitive data.
+Instead, use the devpod solution described below.

+Important Note: Do not upload "1cho" data files containing sensitive data to the Codespace.
+Instead, opt for the devpod solution.

+## Devpod Solution
+An alternative to using GitHub Codespaces is to use the devpod solution.
+Follow these steps:

+- Download the devpod for your operating system from the devpod repository.
+- Link the devpod to this repository.
+- Launch the devpod workspace.

+The devpod solution provides a secure and isolated environment for working with sensitive data files.